cucerdariancatalin/SimplePrograms/README.md

 [Here](ConsoleCalc.java) you can see the implementation of a simple calculator in Java.
 You can enter an unlimited number of numbers and perform various mathematical operations with them.

+### CountTheDigit

+In the range from 0 to largestNumber, you need to count the number of repetitions of one arbitrary digit.

+This task is on [Codewars](https://www.codewars.com/kata/566fc12495810954b1000030).

+[Here](CountTheDigit.kt) you can see the implementation of this program in Kotlin.

 ### ExchangedValues